These healthy chicken enchiladas are packed with flavor and nutritious ingredients! The homemade enchilada sauce is the star of this recipe.

 I don’t know what it is but I loveMexican food.
 Maybe it’s the spice or just the overall flavor profile but I love the cuisine!
 I have a vegetarian enchilada bake but hadn’t shared a straight forward enchilada recipe… until now.
 I love this recipe and hope it becomes a staple with your families!

-I think a lot of people would consider Mexican food unhealthy but the truth of the matter is, within every cuisine there are healthy options!
+A lot of people might consider Mexican food unhealthy, but the truth of the matter is within every cuisine there are healthy options!
 Sure, you can order or make the heaviest, creamiest dish but you could also make some simple swaps to lower the calories and up the nutrition profile.
-These chicken enchiladas are the perfect example.
-I took the traditional recipe and upgraded a few key ingredients to make it a nutritious and delicious meal.
+These chicken enchiladas are the perfect example!

 Ingredients for Healthy Chicken Enchiladas